Web Analytics Made Easy - Statcounter

 A side-by-side: how to actually compare

-A practical exercise.
-Pick two dog food bags from your nearest supermarket or pet store.
-For each:
+Pick two dog food bags from your nearest supermarket or pet store and work through these three checks on each.

 This isn’t to crown one food a winner.
 It’s to show you what the food actually is, beneath the bag’s design.
 Most pet parents are surprised by the gap between the front and the back.